Ruby-dev911/Fotomatic-project/README.md

 Once I figured out what ID's belonged to which items, the page became easier to debug.
 I am not sure I caught all the bugs but I am very happy with the progress I have made so far.
 The page is responsive and includes media tags for a variety of sizes.

+There is a before of this page that is available on codeacademy to view.
+I might link it to my original post.